red5pro/streaming-html5/src/page/test/subscribeAudioOnly/README.md

 - **[index.html](index.html)**
 - **[index.js](index.js)**

-> These examples use the WebRTC-based Publisher implementation from the Red5 Pro HTML SDK.
-However, there is failover support to allow for Flash-base publisher on unsupported browsers.
+> These examples use the WebRTC-based Subscriber implementation from the Red5 Pro HTML SDK.
+However, there is failover support to allow for Flash-based subscriber on unsupported browsers.

 ## Audio Element
 The `audio` element is used for the assignment of the media stream blob: